Monday 5 September 2016

 Although Merc already has the Actros multi-wheeler, it could be regarded as being better suited to more arduous use, whereas the Axor offers better payload capabilities.

-The Axor eight wheeler is a lighter weight, high payload multi-axle rigid, that would be used on partially made site-roads rather than in prop-shaft deep mud.
+The Axor eight wheeler is a lighter weight, high payload multi-axle rigid truck, that would be used on partially made site-roads rather than in prop-shaft deep mud.
 In general this type of vehicle will be used for the delivery of material to a site rather than the collection of rubble from a site.

 The 3240 test tipper was powered by the 12 litre OM457LA six cylinder engine with 401 hp and 2000 Nm of torque at 1100 rpm.
 It put its power down through the Mercedes-Benz 9 speed, range-change, gearbox with the trusted airgate ‘slapshift’.
 It also came complete with a Wilcox Wilcolite aluminium aggregate tipping body with HYVA front end gear and Dawbarn ‘hydroclear’ sheeting system - with wander lead to make the driver’s life a little easier!